Pedr0S22/moviquest-api/README.md

 1. **Actuator** Monitoring
     - **Endpoint**: `GET /actuator`
     - **Result**: Returns a list of all Actuator Endpoints.
-Its crutial to have access to all operational information about the running application.
+Its crucial to have access to all operational information about the running application.

 2. **General Actuator Endpoints**
     - **Endpoint**: `GET /actuator/{endpoint}`